SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "Generic-reverse-shell-oneliner"

+    To bypass some security equipement or for a sack of simplicity attackers can open raw reverse shell using shell commands

+    - **Effort:** intermediate

 ??? abstract "In-memory PowerShell"

     Detects loading of essential DLL used by PowerShell, but not by the process powershell.exe.
 Detects meterpreter's "load powershell" extension and tool such PowerShDll.